Information for refugees from Ukraine - frequently asked questions

 If you meet the requirements for a course of study, you can apply for a course of study using Uni-Assist (in German and English).
 Uni-Assist can also check for refugees if they fulfil the requirements to study and has set up a separate FAQ for refugees (in German and English).

-• How can I finance my studies?
+• How much does it cost to study in Berlin and how can I finance my studies?

+Berlin’s state and denominational universities do not charge any tuition fees.
+However, at the beginning of each semester, a semester contribution must be paid that includes a charge for the semester ticket for using public transportation, among other services.
 If you already have a residence permit or temporary residence certificate, you can apply for BAföG benefits (training support through the Federal Training Assistance Act).
 If you are still waiting for your residence permit, you can apply for benefits at the Social Welfare Office.

 In addition, refugees can apply for scholarships from various institutions, foundations and organizations.
 The German Academic Exchange Service (DAAD) has set up a database (in German, English and Ukrainian) to help you search: https://www.daad-ukraine.org/de/studieren-in-deutschland/finanzierung/daad-stipendiendatenbank/.